Mechanism of Action

 Acceleron and Celgene are developing sotatercept in anemia indications where the product’s unique pharmacology could potentially provide an innovative and differentiated alternative to existing anemia therapies.

-Anemia, a deficiency of healthy red blood cells (RBCs), is a debilitating condition that often accompanies many chronic diseases including Myelodysplastic Syndrome (MDS), Beta-Thalassemia, and Chronic Kidney Disease.
+Anemia, a deficiency of healthy red blood cells (RBCs), is a debilitating condition that often accompanies many chronic diseases including myelofibrosis (MF), multiple myeloma (MM) and Diamond-Blackfan.
 Patients with anemia typically experience fatigue and weakness, which impairs their quality of life and may limit their ability to receive optimal care.

 Treatments for anemia include iron repletion, blood transfusion, and for some diseases, recombinant growth factors called erythropoietin stimulating agents (ESAs).
 ESAs are currently the only approved drugs that stimulate the production of RBCs.

 Sotatercept represents a new approach to anemia treatment.
-Clinical trials in patients with anemia caused by CKD, β-Thalassemia, myelodysplastic syndromes, Diamond Blackfan, multiple myeloma and myelofibrosis are currently underway to study its potential as a safe, effective treatment for anemia.
+Clinical trials in patients with anemia caused by myelofibrosis, multiple myeloma and Diamond Blackfan are currently underway to study its potential as a safe, effective treatment for anemia.

 Acceleron is developing sotatercept together with Celgene Corporation for patients who suffer from anemia.
-Sotatercept is currently being studied as a treatment for the treatment of anemia in diseases in which erythropoiesis-stimulating agents are either not approved or are not well-suited to treat the underlying anemia, such as MDS, Beta-Thalassemia and Diamond-Blackfan.
-Sotatercept is also being studied to treat anemia in patients with Chronic Kidney Disease (CKD), multiple myeloma (MM) and myelofibrosis (MF).
+Sotatercept is currently being studied in multiple ongoing investigator initiated trials as a treatment for the treatment of anemia in diseases in which erythropoiesis-stimulating agents are either not approved or are not well-suited to treat the underlying anemia, such as myelofibrosis (MF), multiple myeloma (MM) and Diamond-Blackfan.

 • Phase 2 Study for Patients with Myeloproliferative Neoplasm-Associated Myelofibrosis and Anemia.
 For information on this trial, please click here